-Lack of care leading to Norfolk and Norwich Hospital discharge delays
+Norfolk and Norwich Hospital unable to discharge 180 patients

 By Nikki Fox & Pete Cooper